jedcastroag/UNaTHESIS_IS2/README.md

 * Install **Ruby** and **Rails gem**
 * Install **Heroku CLI**
 * Install **Postgres SQL**
-* Clone this repository locally
+* Clone this repository locally.
-* Open repository folder and execute `bundle install` and `rails server`
+* Open repository folder and execute `bundle install`.
-* Open https://localhost:3000 in a browser.
+* Run `rails server` and open https://localhost:3000 in a browser or `heroku local` and open https://localhost:5000 in a browser.
 * Heroku version is in https://unthesis.herokuapp.com/.

 ## App configuration